ericdennis7/WorldHappinessReport/README.md

 Overall, this project was an incredibly enriching learning experience.
 Please refer to the images below for a closer look at the Power BI report.

+<h3>Conclusion</h3>

-<h3>According to the data, Finland is the happiest country in the world and has been for the previous 4 years in a row (2018-2021).</h3>
+According to the data, Finland is the happiest country in the world and has been for the previous 4 years in a row (2018-2021).

 <h3>Power BI Report Images</h3>